Meigs Distinguished Teaching Professorships

 The mechanism by which nominees are selected within colleges/schools will be determined by the respective Deans; however, the college/school selection process must: 1) allow the college’s faculty to submit nominations, and 2) include a review of all nominees by a faculty committee.
 In addition, any department wishing to make a nomination for consideration by the college must have its own internally designated committee to advise the Department Head in selection of the faculty member to be nominated.

-Dossiers supporting the Meigs Professorship nominees will be forwarded to the Office of Faculty Affairs by the Deans of the college and schools.
-Dossiers submitted to the Office of Faculty Affairs will be reviewed by the Meigs Professorship Selection Committee, a committee comprised of twelve faculty members, two undergraduate students, and one graduate student.
+Dossiers supporting the Meigs Professorship nominees will be forwarded to the Office of Academic Programs by the Deans of the college and schools.
+Dossiers submitted to the Office of Academic Programs will be reviewed by the Meigs Professorship Selection Committee, a committee comprised of twelve faculty members, two undergraduate students, and one graduate student.
 Faculty serving on the Meigs Professorship Selection Committee will serve staggered, two-year terms and will be chosen by the Senior Vice President for Academic Affairs and Provost from nominations solicited from the Deans and the Executive Committee of the Teaching Academy.
 The committee chair will be elected by the selection committee.

 The Senior Vice President for Academic Affairs and Provost shall review the recommendations of the Meigs Professorship Selection Committee and, if accepted, forward the recommendations to the President.

 The intent is to interpret distinguished teaching broadly to include, as noted below, significant contributions to graduate and/or undergraduate instruction.
 For this reason, no detailed format or set of criteria for nominations will be specified.
 Since the Meigs Professorship is designed to recognize continued quality instruction, nominations will be limited to individuals who have held tenure-track faculty positions for at least ten years, with a preference for candidates who are full professors.